micmejia/bible-dump/NKJV/Numbers/Num 26.md

 These _are_ the families of the sons of Asher according to those who were numbered of them: fifty-three thousand four hundred.

 ###### 48
-The sons of Naphtali according to their families _were:_ of [^p]Jahzeel, the family of the Jahzeelites; of Guni, the family of the Gunites;
+The sons of Naphtali according to their families _were:_ of Jahzeel, the family of the Jahzeelites; of Guni, the family of the Gunites;

 ###### 49
 of Jezer, the family of the Jezerites; of Shillem, the family of the Shillemites.